Getting to a hospital or medical appointment

 Find out if you are entitled to NHS free hospital transport by phoning the NHS Patient Transport Advice Centre on 01278 727444 between 8.30am and 6.30pm, Monday to Friday.
 You will need to provide the following details when you call:

 Refunds of hospital transport costs

-are not eligible for patient transport services
+- are not eligible for PTS

-cannot get a friend or relative to take you
+- cannot get a friend or relative to take you

 Read this page on the Healthcare Travel Costs Scheme (HTCS) for more information on who is eligible, what the conditions are and how you can access the scheme.

 Both of the main Somerset hospitals give information about transport services they provide;

 If you are not entitled to free hospital transport, Somerset County Council lists a range of community transport options.

 Community Transport Schemes can offer individual transport and group hire.
 Some also offer door-to-door services.
 Community Transport services are provided by a number of independent, non-profit making groups companies and organisations, all with the purpose of helping community members’ access essential services.